 Labor Force – The labor force includes all people classified in the civilian labor force, plus members of the U.S. Armed Forces (people on active duty with the United States Army, Air Force, Navy, Marine Corps, or Coast Guard).
 The Civilian Labor Force consists of people classified as employed or unemployed.

 (CPAR), Center for Public Affairs Research, "Own Children with All Parents in the Labor Force for the State of Nebraska and Legislative Districts and Counties from the 2009-2013 American Community Survey" (2015).
-Publications since 2000.
+Archived Publications.
 476.